Why fitting a toilet seat is a job you can do yourself for a quick bathroom upgrade

 Fixing a bottom fixing seat

-Get your new fittings and assemble the hinge, add the bolt and place through the seat hole.
+Now get your new fittings, assemble the hinge, add the bolt, and place it through the seat hole.
 Now get the nut and loosely tighten holding the nut and screwing the bolt.
 Do the same for the other hinge.

 Now move the seat into position and tighten up the bolt and nut.
-Do not over tighten, just enough to keep the seat in position.
-Now add the hinge cover and get the toilet seat a sit down test to make sure it doesn’t move.
+Do not over-tighten, just enough to keep the seat in position.
+Now add the hinge cover and give the toilet seat a sit-down test to make sure it doesn’t move.

 Installing a top fixing seat